Retrieving Users' Opinions on Social Media with Multimodal Aspect-Based Sentiment Analysis: Conclusion

 \section{Conclusion}

-This paper reports the results of an empirical study on how social media analysis can provide insights into user-generated content for domain experts.
+This paper reports the results of an empirical study on how semantic computing can provide insights into user-generated content for domain experts.
 In addition, we discussed different image-based aspect retrieval and aspect-based sentiment analysis approaches to handle and structure large datasets.
 Therefore, multiple global image descriptors were compared to find the best image representation for image retrieval on landmark images.
 The 300 thousand posts in the entire dataset were filtered by relevance, resulting in a dataset with 1,662 images of the Elbphilharmonie.
 As indicated by the sentiment analysis models, around 90\% of the users did not express a sentiment towards the Elbphilharmonie.
-However, those who expressed an opinion were mainly positive, highlighting its exceptional architecture or the fascination with the building.
-Therefore, architects as domain experts can use this preprocessed and analyzed data for further investigation and thus gain access to a substantial amount of data without manual effort. \ifnotreview
+However, those who did were mainly positive, highlighting its exceptional architecture or their fascination with the building.
+Hence, architects as domain experts can use this preprocessed and analyzed data for further investigation and thus gain access to a substantial amount of data without manual effort.
+Furthermore, by replacing the query image and aspect, our pipeline can be deployed to any building of interest. \ifnotreview